dvenor/salesforcefoundation.github.io/_posts/2014-11-24-table-driven-trigger-management.md

 This class creates a new `CampaignMember` for each Closed-Won Opportunity belonging to a Campaign that has a Contact role defined.
 It also creates a relationship between the referring Contact and the new Campaign member.

 Note that because the class is external, it needs to declare the method `global`, and needs to use the npsp prefix when calling classes inside the package.
-The global calss declaration is necessary for our TDTM implementation classes to be dynamically instantiated from our Trigger Handler.
+The global class declaration is necessary for our TDTM implementation classes to be dynamically instantiated from our Trigger Handler.
 If you use the `public` identifier instead, you won't get an error, but you won’t see the expected behavior either.
 It will appear as if the class doesn’t exist or is inactive.

 ## Additional Information